Skip to main content

 • humor

-• “I love how real the characters feel, how the characters interact with each other, full of humor that actually lands.
-The jokes never feel forced; they add real personality to the world and the characters.”
+• “I love how real the characters feel, how the characters interact with each other, full of humor that actually lands, the jokes that never really feel forced, they add real personality to the world and the characters.”

-• “None of the characters really feel dumb; it feels like everyone operates in their own set of logic, which clashes with the main character's interesting set of logic, leading to these awkward and funny scenarios.”
+• “None of the characters really feel dumb, it feels like everyone operates in their own set of logic which also clash with the main character's interesting set of logic which leads to these awkward and funny scenarios.”

 • character development